Extract Selectable Text from Scanned PDFs Using Free Browser-Based OCR — No Upload Needed

 OCR accuracy depends heavily on the quality of the input image.
 The University of Illinois OCR guide recommends these practices:

-• Avoid heavy compression — JPEG artifacts at low quality settings can blur character edges.
-Use PNG for scans when possible, or JPEG at quality 90+.
+- Avoid heavy compression — JPEG artifacts at low quality can blur character edges.
+Use a lossless format when practical or a high-quality scan.

 What to do after OCR